China boost for Alcatel and Total buoys European shares

 LONDON, March 27 European equities edged higher on Thursday, lifted by a rise in telecoms equipment maker Alcatel and oil group Total which were both boosted by new Chinese deals.

-Alcatel Lucent rose 2.9 percent, making the stock the best performer in percentage terms on the FTSEurofirst 300, after it won a one-year contract worth up to 750 million euros ($1 billion) with China Mobile.
+Alcatel Lucent surged 5.6 percent, making the stock the best performer in percentage terms on the FTSEurofirst index, after it won a one-year contract worth up to 750 million euros ($1 billion) with China Mobile.

-French group Total gained 0.9 percent to hit a new high for 2014 after it also won a Chinese deal, part of a series of agreements struck by leading French companies during a visit to Paris by Chinese President Xi Jinping.
+French group Total also rose 0.6 percent to hit a new high for 2014 after it won a Chinese deal, part of a series struck by leading French companies during a visit to Paris by Chinese President Xi Jinping.

+Together, Total and Alcatel added the most points to the FTSEurofirst 300.

+"I'm quite bullish on European equities.
+We should have good top-line growth coming through for companies," said Caroline Vincent, European equities fund manager at Cavendish Asset Management, whose portfolio includes Total shares.

+According to data from Thomson Reuters StarMine, the pan-European STOXX 600 index is expected to deliver 9.8 percent earning growth, on average, over the next 12 months.
-Weighing on the market was Swedish fashion retailer Hennes & Mauritz (H&M), which was down 3.7 percent following a profit warning.

-The latest in a string of profit warnings for European corporates so far this year, the H&M update highlighted the risk that not all companies would meet market expectations.
+However, a profit warning on Thursday from Swedish fashion retailer Hennes & Mauritz (H&M) - which sent H&M shares down 4.6 percent - highlighted the lingering risk that not all companies would meet market expectations.

-"H&M is quite a volatile stock on earnings announcements, so you can't necessarily read from that company to the wider market.
-But we haven't seen many upgrades so far in Europe (in 2014)," said Veronika Pechlaner, who helps manage $13 billion of assets at Ashburton Investments, adding that stocks may struggle to rise without strong earnings as valuations look full.

-"Earnings delivery is important this year ...
-It will be a test as we move through the year to see who can actually upgrade their numbers."

-Alstom also fell, down 5.3 percent on the prospect that the French engineering firm could face hefty penalties from the U.S. Justice Department in a bribery probe focused on Asia.
+"This was not what we had hoped for," said Societe Generale analyst Anne Critchlow, commenting on H&M's results.

+"It seems to be a combination of the gross margin being a little bit weaker than we expected, down 30 basis points - we were looking for flat - and the company had previously guided that mark-downs would be basically in line year-on-year, and in the end it seems that they were slightly higher," she added.

-Some traders said there were risks that the broader European equity rally over the past 1-1/2 years could stall on worries about a possible economic slowdown in China and tensions between Western powers and Russia over Ukraine.
+Some traders note risks that the broader European equity rally over the past 1-1/2 years could stall on worries about a possible economic slowdown in China and tensions between Western powers and Russia over Ukraine.

-The FTSEurofirst 300 is 2.3 percent off its 5-1/2-year peak of 1,353.47 points hit in late January, and has experienced sharp swings up and down over the last two months.
+The FTSEurofirst 300 has made little headway since hitting its 5-1/2-year peak of 1,353.47 points in late January, and has experienced sharp swings up and down over the last two months.

 Fabrizio Quirighetti, economist and fund manager at Swiss bank SYZ, said continuing uncertainty over the economic and political outlook could create near-term volatility.